 Swimsuit: Bring at least two that you can alternate wearing so you never have to put on a soggy suit.

-First-aid kit: If you travel to the Galapagos with Intrepid, your leader will always have a first-aid kit, but it’s always a good idea to carry some of your own supplies such as Band-Aids, mild painkillers, aloe gel for sunburn and indigestion tablets.
+First-aid kit: If you’re travelling on a Galapagos tour with Intrepid, your leader will always have a first-aid kit, but it’s always a good idea to carry some of your own supplies such as Band-Aids, mild painkillers, aloe gel for sunburn and indigestion tablets.

 Motion sickness medication: Waters around the Galapagos are generally pretty calm but, as any weather forecaster will tell you, you can never predict Mother Nature.
 Some tours also use speedboats to carry travellers between the islands, which can be a bumpy ride.
 Those prone to motion sickness have a couple of options.
 Over-the-counter drugs prevent seasickness, though often cause drowsiness.
 A scopolamine patch provides three days of relief.
 Many also swear that ginger (in candy, tea or pill form) is an effective remedy.
 If you’re someone who suffers seasickness, read our more detailed guide to managing seasickness.